Support

 July 8, 1908 France

-A sculptor and protege of French aviator Leon Delagrange.
+Peltier is a sculptor and protege of French aviator Leon Delagrange.
 "Almost certainly flew an airplane alone, but never received a pilot's license."
-Apparently flew a Farman biplane.
+More than likely she flew a Farman biplane.

 On this date, she is the passenger with Leon Delagrange when he breaks the record for duration in a flight: 30 minutes 27 seconds. www.earlyaviators.com/edelagra.htm